On Clarity in Performance Reporting

 • analysis can be reviewed, challenged, and repeated

 These expectations are embedded in professional standards, modelling conventions, and shared practice.
+Even then, those disciplines often remain confined to financial outcomes and do not automatically extend to non-financial performance or cross-functional operating drivers.

 Performance reporting rarely enjoys the same analytical discipline, not because performance is less complex, but because the analytical layer was never designed into the system.